 What documents does ChinaPAM provide for regulatory compliance?

-Every CNfloc grade ships with TDS (Technical Data Sheet), COA (Certificate of Analysis per batch), SDS (Safety Data Sheet), and residual acrylamide monomer certificate.
-For drinking water applications, we provide NSF/ANSI 60 compliance documentation and EU Regulation 2024/1628 conformity declaration.
-Per AWWA B453 (Standard for Polyacrylamide), the critical acceptance parameters are residual monomer content (<0.05%), solid content (≥88%), and charge density within ±5% of specification — all verified on every CNfloc COA.
+Every quoted ChinaPAM grade should be matched with the relevant TDS (Technical Data Sheet), COA (Certificate of Analysis per batch), SDS (Safety Data Sheet), and residual acrylamide monomer data.
+For drinking water or food-contact applications, confirm the exact certificate requirement, grade, batch, and destination-market rule before treating the order as regulated-use material.
+Per AWWA B453 (Standard for Polyacrylamide), critical acceptance parameters include residual monomer content, solid content, and charge density within specification.

 What if the CNfloc equivalent doesn't perform exactly like my current Superfloc grade?

 In rare cases (<5% of substitutions), slight formulation differences mean the first CNfloc candidate doesn't match.
-This is why we recommend testing 2–3 candidates per Superfloc grade — for example, both CNfloc 1030 and 1032 for A-130 replacement.
-One typically outperforms.
+This is why we recommend testing two or three candidates in parallel rather than betting on one; in practice one clearly outperforms on a given stream.
 If none match, our R&D team can custom-formulate to your exact specification window at no additional cost for orders above 5 MT.

 How does ChinaPAM handle ongoing technical support after switching?